bharr/wala.org.au/health-professionals/index.md

 ---
 layout: article
 title: Health professionals
-tags: [wala, wa, lyme association, health, professionals]
+tags:
+  - wala
+  - wa
+  - lyme association
+  - health
+  - professionals
 image:
   feature: leaves.jpg
+published: true
 ---

 *Do you have patients with a chronic ‘mystery illness’ that defies conventional treatment approaches?
 Do your patients suffer from chronic fatigue, complain of migrating pain and display a multitude of unexplained symptoms?
 Have patients presented with rashes and skin complaints weeks, months or even years after bites from ticks or other blood-sucking insects?
 Do you consider borreliosis and other common co-infections associated with Lyme disease in your differential diagnosis?
 Are you relying solely on Australian public health laboratories to determine your diagnosis when a patient’s symptoms are consistent with a Lyme-like illness?
 Are you confident you know everything you need to know to competently diagnose and treat Lyme disease or a Lyme-like illness and co-infections?*